-Pattern stitch is worked in multiples of 3 plus 2.
+The pattern stitch is worked in multiples of 3 plus 2.
 When working the cross over treble stitch, work treble through the stitch from back to front rather than front to back.
-Watch video tutorial for further clarification.
+Watch the video tutorial for further clarification.

 Row 1 (RS): Ch 41, work 1 dc in the 6th ch from hook, work 1 dc in next st, work 1 tr back into 5th ch from hook, *sk next ch, work 1 dc in each of next 2 chs, work 1 tr back into skd ch; rep from * across, work 1 dc in last ch, turn—38 sts.

 Row 2: Ch 3 (included as a st here and throughout), *sk next st (tr previous row), work 1 dc in each of next 2 sts, work 1 tr back into skd st; rep from * across, work 1 dc in turning ch, turn—38 sts.
 (Should measure approximately 10″)

 Rows 3-17: Rep Row 2 [15 times] or until piece measures approximately 10″ ending on RS.

 After the last row, work 38 sc evenly down the side of the cloth, work 38 sc in each st across the bottom of cloth, work 38 sc evenly up the side of the cloth, work 38 sc in each st across the top of the cloth, sl st in first sc to join.
 Fasten off and weave in ends.

 This pattern is the sole property of MJ’s Off the Hook Designs.
 This pattern is copyright protected and cannot be copied or reproduced in any way.
 You are welcome to sell your finished items from this pattern.
 I require a reference or link for my design.
 My photos are copyright protected and are not to be used to sell your items.